 Lamberto Schiona's practice focuses on litigation and arbitration, with an emphasis on civil, corporate, and public economics law matters.
-He also has significant experience, among other legal areas, in the regulatory aspects of the insurance market.
+He also has developed an in-depth knowledge of administrative disputes in relation to fines levied by regulatory authorities.

 In particular, Lamberto advises clients in disputes regarding corporate, insurance, IP, bankruptcy, competition, energy, banking, and finance issues, combining dispute resolution skills with an extensive knowledge of the relevant industry sectors and the principles of public economics law.